-In the town of Maycomb, Alabama, in the middle of the Great Depression, six-year-old Scout Finch lives with her older brother Jem, and her widowed father, Atticus.
-Atticus is a lawyer, and makes enough to keep the family comfortably out of poverty, but he works long days.
+In the small town of Maycomb, Alabama, in the middle of the Great Depression, six-year-old Scout Finch lives with her older brother, Jem, and her widowed father, Atticus.
+Atticus is a lawyer and makes enough to keep the family comfortably out of poverty, but he works long days.
 He relies on the family's black cook, Calpurnia, to help raise the kids.
 Scout, however, finds Calpurnia tyrannical and believes that Calpurnia favors Jem over her.

 Scout and Jem spend much of their time creating and acting out fantasies.
-One year a boy named Dill comes to spend the summer with his aunt, who is the Finches' neighbor.
-The three children become friends, and, pushed by Dill's wild imagination, soon become obsessed with a nearby house.
-A man named Nathan Radley owns the house, but it is his reclusive brother, Arthur (Boo) Radley, who interests and terrifies them—he is supposedly locked up in the house and once stabbed his father, Mr. Radley, with scissors.
+One year, a boy named Dill comes to spend the summer with his aunt, the Finches' neighbor Miss Rachel.
+The three children become friends, and, pushed by Dill's wild imagination, soon become obsessed with a nearby house called Radley Place.
+A man named Nathan Radley owns the house, but it is his reclusive brother, Arthur Radley (whom the children call Boo) who interests and terrifies them—he is supposedly locked up in the house and once stabbed his father, Mr. Radley, with scissors.
 Local children believe that he’s impossibly tall, drools, and eats neighborhood cats and squirrels.
-On a dare, Jem actually runs up and touches the Radley house, and Scout is sure she sees someone watching them from inside behind a curtain.
+On a dare, Jem runs up and touches the Radley house, and Scout is sure she sees someone watching them from inside behind a curtain.

-The summer ends, and Dill returns to his hometown.
-Scout starts school, and hates it.
-On the first day, her teacher actually criticizes her for already knowing how to read.
-The highlights of the school year come when Scout and Jem occasionally find presents stuffed into a knothole of a tree next to the Radley's fence.
-Summer arrives, and Dill returns.
-The children grow more daring and sneak onto the Radley property one night to look in the window, but Nathan Radley sees them and thinks they're thieves.
-They run, and Jem's pants get caught in the Radley fence.
+Summer arrives and Dill returns.
+He, Scout, and Jem grow more daring and sneak onto the Radley property one night to look in the window, but Nathan Radley sees them and thinks they're thieves.
+As they run away, and Jem's pants get caught in the Radley fence.
 He leaves them behind and, to cover their tracks, the children show up with the rest of the neighborhood at Nathan Radley’s gate and explain that Jem is without pants because Dill won the pants in a game of strip poker, much to the horror and exasperation of the adults.
-When Jem goes back to get them later that night, the pants are mended and folded.
+When Jem goes back to Radleys’ fence to retrieve the pants later that night, he finds them mended and folded.
 Meanwhile, Scout and Jem continue to find gifts in the knothole until Nathan Radley cements it shut, claiming that the tree is dying.
 Jem is very hurt, especially when Atticus notes that the tree doesn’t look ill.
-A few months later, in the dead of winter, the Finch's neighbor Miss Maudie Atkinson's house catches fire, and as Scout and Finch watch it burn someone Scout doesn't see puts a blanket around her shoulders.
-Jem realizes that Boo Radley must have done it.
+A few months later, in the dead of winter, the Finch's neighbor Miss Maudie Atkinson's house catches fire, and as Scout and Finch watch it burn, someone Scout doesn't see puts a blanket around her shoulders.
+Jem realizes that Boo must have done it.
 Scout is horrified, but Atticus stifles his laughter.

 Even though Robinson was convicted, Ewell is furious that Atticus made him look like a fool in court.
 He harasses Helen Robinson, Tom’s window, and even tries to break into Judge Taylor’s house.
 Atticus isn’t concerned, however—he believes that Mr. Ewell got everything out of his system when he spit in Atticus’s face the week after the trial.
-However, as Jem and Scout walk home alone from a Halloween pageant, Ewell attacks them.
-Scout can’t see much of what happens, but hears Jem’s arm is broken, but someone rushes in to help.
-In the scuffle, Ewell is killed.
-The man who saved Jem and Scout carries Jem home, and Scout realizes that the man is Boo Radley.
-Heck Tate decides to keep Radley's involvement in Ewell's death quiet, which Scout understands—she suggests to Atticus that punishing him would be like killing a mockingbird.
+However, as Jem and Scout walk home alone from a Halloween pageant one night, Mr. Ewell attacks them.
+Scout can’t see much of what happens, but hears Jem’s arm break before someone rushes in to help.
+In the scuffle, Mr. Ewell is stabbed to death.
+The man who saved Jem and Scout carries Jem home, and once inside, Scout realizes that the man is Boo Radley.
+Mr. Tate decides to keep Boo's involvement in Mr. Ewell's death quiet, which Scout understands—she suggests to Atticus that punishing him would be like killing a mockingbird.
 Scout leads Boo to say goodnight to Jem, who’s unconscious, and then walks Boo home.
 As Scout stands on the Radley porch, she sees the world as Boo must see it and looks back on the experiences of her last few summers.
 She begins to understand that Boo truly was their neighbor and cared about “his children,” Scout, Jem, and Dill.
 When she gets home, Scout falls asleep as Atticus reads to her at Jem's bedside.